rs/zerolog/README.md

     // using the Dur method.
 * `DurationFieldUnit`: Sets the unit of the fields added by `Dur` (default: `time.Millisecond`).
 * `DurationFieldInteger`: If set to true, `Dur` fields are formatted as integers instead of floats.
+* `ErrorHandler`: Called whenever zerolog fails to write an event on its output.
+If not set, an error is printed on the stderr.
+This handler must be thread safe and non-blocking.

 ## Field Types